 How are the DNA diets beneficial?

 Take the case of blood group diets.
-I have noticed, over the years that B positive, AB positive, A positive blood groups do not react well to wheat in their diet.
+I have noticed, over the years that B positive, AB positive and A positive blood groups do not react well to wheat in their diet.
 So, I started reducing wheat from the diets of clients with these blood groups.

-In my opinion, the DNA diets is better than other diets, including the Atkins, the Jane Fonda diet, the Paleo diet, the Mediterranean diet or the Kombucha diet, as it takes into account each individual’s unique genetics.
+In my opinion, DNA diets are better than other diets, including the Atkins, the Jane Fonda diet, the Paleo diet, the Mediterranean diet or the Kombucha diet, as it takes into account each individual’s unique genetics.

-There are many genetic variations which happen across the globe, across culture or even within a family.
+There are many genetic variations which happen across the globe, across cultures or even, within a family.
 My brother and I are from the same culture, same genetic pool, but we have different reactions when it comes to food.
-While my brother’s body simply cannot tolerate saturated fats, I can have saturated fats in moderate amount without any side effects.
+While my brother’s body simply cannot tolerate saturated fats, I can have saturated fats in moderate amounts without any side effects.

-There is accuracy in DNA diets because it look into each individual’s gene interaction with food.
+There is accuracy in DNA diets because it looks into each individual’s gene interaction with food.
 It gives you a much more customised approach towards eating.

 Are celebrities trying these diets?

-Genetics test cost around Rs 20,000 at present.
+The nutrigenomics test is quite expensive.
+It is still not common.
+Prices will come down as it becomes more popular.
+The genetics test costs around Rs 20,000 at present.
 Celebrities are first to try out the diets.
 As today’s diet and nutrition field is based on cutting-edge technology, celebrities also need to keep pace.

-What are the advantages of this type of diets?
+What are the advantages of these type of diets?

-The advantages of this type of diets are that it can get specific and predict the behaviour of your body in future.
+The advantages of such diets is that these are specific and predict the behaviour of your body in the future.
 For example, my DNA analysis says I do not react well to gluten.
 However, blood tests are not showing any such gluten intolerance yet.
-It means that, later in life, when my self-defense systems at the intestinal level begin to fail, I might develop a reaction towards gluten and it could lead to an autoimmune disorder.
-By doing the DNA test, I am doing a preventive or preemptive diagnosis, it will help me to stay off gluten right now and prevent complications later.
+It means that, later in life, when my self-defence systems at the intestinal level begin to fail, I might develop a reaction towards gluten.
+This, in turn, could lead to an autoimmune disorder.
+By doing the DNA test, I am doing a preventive or pre-emptive diagnosis, it will help me to stay off gluten right now and prevent complications later.